Hasyashri/PROG8245_MLP/README.md

 5. Run the notebook step-by-step

 ## Reference
-I used chatgpt for the coding.
+I used chatgpt and https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html for the coding.